 Making time for strategic thinking sounds like something pretty obvious but it's extremely important.
 If you're working in customer success, and you've got a customer demand coming in, you're going to prioritize working on that no matter what.

-This part is really important - identify what the most important problems are for the business, not just for your customer.
+This part is really important – identify the most critical problems for the business, not just your customer.
 An example could be you know there's this nuance in the product that's really frustrating some customers but you have to be able to prioritize working on bigger problems if they exist outside of that nuance.

 For instance, if your sales team is not selling to a particular industry or a particular market, maybe you're going to have to pause and go and help sales with that go-to-market plan.
 I always like to think the biggest customer you can have in your portfolio is your sales team.
 That's another piece of advice I'm going to talk about.